BlakeBouchard/ultra-flavour/content/About Me.md

 I have done a bit of writing on TTRPGs over on my [Tumblr](https://www.tumblr.com/ultraflavour), but going forward I'll probably be writing that stuff here and linking to it from there!
 ## Pro Wrestling
-I post about Pro Wrestling over on my Bluesky account: [@blakebouchard.bsky.social](https://bsky.app/profile/blakebouchard.bsky.social)
+I post about Pro Wrestling once in a while over on my Bluesky account: [@blakebouchard.bsky.social](https://bsky.app/profile/blakebouchard.bsky.social)

 I'm a fan of AEW and TJPW, secondarily NJPW and CMLL, among others.
 Support your local indies!